 The presentation program of the International Human Rights Documentary Film Festival Verzio

-The program is presented by Oksana Sarkisova, Festival Director and Program Curator
+The program is presented by Oksana Sarkisova, director of the festival, historian, film expert

-Oksana Sarkisova is Director of the International Human Rights Documentary Film Festival Verzio and Research Fellow at Blinken OSA Archivum at CEU (Budapest).
-Her fields of research are documentary filmmaking, amateur film and photography, early Soviet cinema, and politics of memory.
+Oksana Sarkisova is a historian, film expert, the director of the International Human Rights Documentary Film Festival Verzio (www.verzio.org) and Research Fellow at Blinken OSA Archivum at CEU (Budapest).

 A Woman Captured (89’)